MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-hub-spoke-architecture-content.md

 These resources are provisioned as part of a _deployment stamp_ to a single Azure region.
 They're short-lived to provide more resiliency, scale, and proximity to users.
 These resources share nothing with resources in another region.
 They, however, share [global resources](#global-resources) between each other.

 - **Azure Virtual Network** contains services used by the workload for processing incoming requests.
 This network isn't short-lived.
+In a centralized approach, this network is pre-provisioned by the platform team as part of landing zone.
+It has address space and peering in place.
+It doesn't have subnets.
+The application team is responsible for deploying the subnets and their settings.

 - **Static website in an Azure Storage Account** hosts a single page application (SPA) that send requests to backend services.
 This component has the same configuration as the [baseline frontend](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro#frontend).
 Access is limited to authorized private endpoint connections.